-The US DVDs (old A&E versions)
+The US DVDs from A&E

 Note: This review refers to the older DVD releases by A&E. These have since been "trumped" by the much better releases from Acorn.

 Though Upstairs, Downstairs fans are lucky to have their favourite series available on DVD in both major video-format camps of the world (PAL and NTSC), howls of derision have greeted the American region 1 DVD releases.
 A quick trawl through some of the DVD sites on the net yields some pretty damning comments:

 ... one episode was so bad I could only listen to the sound.
 Trying to watch the screen gave me a headache.
 The last episode I watched had large yellow bands across the screen.

 ... the DVDs did not appear to me to be much better than the video I viewed.